kathysledge/smig/docs/schema-reference/relations.md

 ## Common patterns

+These patterns cover typical relation use cases.
+Copy and adapt them for your schema.

 ### Social follow

-A complete follow system with permissions and metadata:
+A complete follow system with timestamps, mute options, and proper permissions:

 ```typescript
 const follows = defineRelation({